under the influence, oil on canvas

 48"x54" & 24"x48 oil on panel or canvas

-These images are inspired by Dinosaur Park and the Drumheller region of Alberta.
-I first visited; the area in 1983 and have been (positively) haunted by the landscape ever since.
+These images are inspired by Dinosaur Park, an important UNESCO World Heritage site, and the Drumheller region of Alberta.
+I first visited the area in 1983 and have been (positively) haunted by the landscape ever since.
 It has taken various forms through drawing, painting, printmaking and installation and there has always been a sense and presence of human forms and history that emerges from this awesome landscape.
-Under the Influence refers to this constant presence of the source - not unlike playing with a missing tooth in your mouth; no matter what you do you have to keep going back to that spot.
-This particular series of work is still in progress.
+Under the Influence refers to this constant presence of the source - that I continue to return to.
+This series of work is still in progress and may never end.
 The final vision is to build floating frames with motion sensitive lights embedded within the frame that will pulse in different areas in response to viewers approaching the canvases.

 oil on cradled panels